lucky-sideburn/kubeinvaders/README.md

 |     r           | Refresh log of a pod when spaceship is over the alien.                                    |
 |     k           | Perform kube-linter (https://github.com/stackrox/kube-linter) analisys for a pod          |

+### known problems
+It seems that Kubeinvaders does not work with EKS because of problems with ServiceAccount.
+I cannot test it because EKS costs too much :D

 ### Show logs of a pod

 Move the spaceship over a white alien